 Using my own domain: step-by-step guide

-You can set up your PhotoDeck website under the URL (domain name) of your choice.
+You can set up your PhotoDeck website under the address / URL (domain name) of your choice.
 For example,

 archive.alexsmithphotography.com.
 When properly set up, your whole website will be under your custom domain, and the photodeck.com domain will not appear at all.